 We struggle to make sense of things.
-We are afflicted, both by self and by people and circumstances outside of ourselves.
-We don’t always (ever) understand why God allows or causes things to happen they way they do.
+We are afflicted – by self and by people and by circumstances outside of ourselves.
+We don’t always (ever?) understand why God allows or causes things to happen the way they do.

 There’s an oft quoted verse in the Bible people lob out to those who are struggling because they don’t know what else to say.
 “As the heavens are higher than the earth, so are [God's] ways higher than your ways and [God's] thoughts than your thoughts,” (Isaiah 55:9).

 While this verse is true, it’s not always comforting.
 “God is smarter than us, and sometimes we can’t understand what He’s doing or why.”

 But sometimes we can.

 Isaiah gives us some insight into why God allows (and even causes) strife in our lives.

 “Therefore hear this, you afflicted one, made drunk, but not with wine.
 This is what your Sovereign Lord says, your God, who defends his people: ‘See, I have taken out of your hand the cup that made you stagger; from that cup, the goblet of my wrath, you will never drink again,’” (Isaiah 55:21-22).

 God is speaking to us afflicted ones.
 We have clouded thinking, not because we are intoxicated, but because of something we refuse to give up.
 Our affection for the contents of our “cups” are causing our affliction.

 One of two things is happening.